Skip to Main Content

 • Showing their member ID card at appointments.

-• Following the treatment plans and instructions for care that they have agreed on with their healthcare.
+• Following the treatment plans and instructions for care that they have agreed on with their healthcare practitioner.

 We encourage you to reference the Provider Manual to review the full list of rights and responsibilities.